Seahawks ‘not budging’ on their final offer in contract talks with Jamal Adams, per sources

 The Seahawks have been reluctant to use the franchise tag, having done so only twice since 2010, and once solely so they could retain the rights to Frank Clark while working out a trade.

-But Adams is a unique case and the team could see it as a viable option.
+But Adams is a unique case, and the team could see it as a viable option.

 Adams would undoubtedly chafe at the idea of playing year-to-year, which is why the general assumption is that this would get resolved before the tag would come into play.
 Still, it’s something the Seahawks can use in negotiations as something they could realistically enact.

-And while Adams has been “holding in’’ — he reported for camp on July 27 but has not been participating in on-field workouts — NFL rules would essentially force Adams to play this year or not only risk losing his $9.8 million salary for this season but also having his contract toll, meaning the season would not count toward free agency.
+And while Adams has been “holding in’’ — he reported for camp July 27 but has not been participating in on-field workouts — NFL rules would essentially force Adams to play this year or not only risk losing his $9.8 million salary for this season but also having his contract toll, meaning the season would not count toward free agency.

-Specifically, since Adams has reported to camp, if he were to later leave, the Seahawks can send him what is termed a “five-day letter’’ which informs him that he can be placed on the reserve/left squad list if he doesn’t return.
+Specifically, since Adams has reported to camp, if he were to later leave, the Seahawks can send him what is termed a “five-day letter,’’ which informs him that he can be placed on the reserve/left squad list if he doesn’t return.

 Going on the list not only ends a player’s season but also prevents him from playing on another team even if traded, and also means the contract tolls.